lmfit/lmfit-py/_sources/model.txt

-The :class:`ModelFit` class
+The :class:`ModelResult` class
 =======================================

-A :class:`ModelFit` is the object returned by :meth:`Model.fit`.
+A :class:`ModelResult` (which had been called `ModelFit` prior to version 0.9) is the object returned by :meth:`Model.fit`.
 It is a subclass of :class:`Minimizer`, and so contains many of the fit results.
 Of course, it knows the :class:`Model` and the set of :class:`Parameters` used in the fit, and it has methods to evaluate the model, to fit the data (or re-fit the data with changes to the parameters, or fit with different or modified data) and to print out a report for that fit.

 While a :class:`Model` encapsulates your model function, it is fairly abstract and does not contain the parameters or data used in a particular fit.
-A :class:`ModelFit` *does* contain parameters and data as well as methods to alter and re-do fits.
-Thus the :class:`Model` is the idealized model while the :class:`ModelFit` is the messier, more complex (but perhaps more useful) object that represents a fit with a set of parameters to data with a model.
+A :class:`ModelResult` *does* contain parameters and data as well as methods to alter and re-do fits.
+Thus the :class:`Model` is the idealized model while the :class:`ModelResult` is the messier, more complex (but perhaps more useful) object that represents a fit with a set of parameters to data with a model.

-A :class:`ModelFit` has several attributes holding values for fit results, and several methods for working with fits.
+A :class:`ModelResult` has several attributes holding values for fit results, and several methods for working with fits.
 These include statistics inherited from :class:`Minimizer` useful for comparing different models, includind `chisqr`, `redchi`, `aic`, and `bic`.

-.. class:: ModelFit()
+.. class:: ModelResult()

     Model fit is intended to be created and returned by :meth:`Model.fit`.

-:class:`ModelFit` methods
+:class:`ModelResult` methods
 ---------------------------------

 These methods are all inherited from :class:`Minimize` or from :class:`Model`.

-.. method:: ModelFit.eval(**kwargs)
+.. method:: ModelResult.eval(**kwargs)

    evaluate the model using the best-fit parameters and supplied independent variables.
 The ``**kwargs`` arguments can be used to update parameter values and/or independent variables.

-.. method:: ModelFit.eval_components(**kwargs)
+.. method:: ModelResult.eval_components(**kwargs)

    evaluate each component of a :class:`CompositeModel`, returning an ordered dictionary of with the values for each component model.
 The